SuperSayf/space-crusader/README.md

 - Yes, we have enough comments to understand what each part of our program is doing

 Version Control: Is the code version-controlled using Git or a comparable system?

-Yes, we have used Git/Github to do version-control.
-It helped us track different versions of our code and collaborate with each otehr.
-Since we were working on the project for a while, it helped us keep track of which chnages were made, by whom and when those changes were made.
+- Yes, we have used Git/GitHub to do version-control.
+It helped us track different versions of our code and collaborate with each other.
+Since we were working on the project for a while, it helped us keep track of which changes were made, by whom and when those changes were made.

 Object-Oriented Programming: Is Object-Oriented Programming appropriately employed where relevant?